phetsims/calculus-grapher/doc/implementation-notes.md

 * Labeled Point - a feature that is available only via PhET-iO, which allows you to place a point on the f(x) curve at an arbitrary x location. and label that point.

-_Terminology alert!_ Core Description, introduced in version 1.1, uses different terms for some things.
+⚠️ _Terminology Alert!_ Core Description, introduced in version 1.1, uses different terms for some things.
 The most significant (confusing) differences are:

 * Graph is described as Graph Area.